VlasovAlexey/DiveComp/README.md

 If Dive Computer is not working properly, please file a report in the [Facebook Project Page]().
 We also welcome issues submitted on GitHub.

 # Roadmap
-For information regarding Dive Computer plans and release schedule, please see this page or email to Alexey Vlasov or Maxim Parinov.
+For information regarding Dive Computer plans and release schedule, please see this page or email to Alexey Vlasov.

 # Related Projects
 Many of the core components and extensions to Code live in their own repositories on GitHub.
 For example, the [JsPDF](https://github.com/MrRio/jsPDF) and the [JsXLSX](https://github.com/clarketm/js-xlsx) have their own repositories.
 Simply ask if you need more info.

 # Licensing
-Copyright (c) 2024, VlasovAlexey, Maxim Parinov.
+Copyright (c) 2024, VlasovAlexey.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");